 We live in a mobile world saturated with apps, and while not all of them are actually worth investing your time (or money) into, there are quite a few that can actually help you save money and travel better.
 These travel apps do everything from tracking your travel expenses and unearthing deals on hotels and car rentals to helping you skip the line at immigration or find the cheapest gas to fuel up your car.

-We’ve put together this list of our favorite travel apps designed for travelers who want to save money and travel smart.
+We’ve put together this list of our favorite international travel apps designed for travelers who want to save money and travel smart.

 For the flexible or last-minute traveler, HotelTonight offers incredible deals on hotel rooms for same-day bookings (as well as bookings in the near future).
 The savings can be significant and every listing has photos and traveler reviews so you know exactly what you’re getting for the price.